-Of all the iniquitous aspects of the British justice system in 2019, arguably the part most in need of urgent reform is the system of appeal.
+Of all the iniquitous aspects of the British justice system today, arguably the part most in need of urgent reform is the system of appeal.
 [Admittedly, there is no shortage of serious contenders].

 Unfortunately, the problem with the Court of Appeal under its current practice, and the reason why it is failing so many innocent people, is that it is geared to making a successful appeal against a guilty verdict nigh on impossible, and thereby tries its best to avoid fulfilling the primary purpose for which it was created.